-1 (D) Two appointees that represent school 2 principals, recommended by a statewide organization 3 that represents school principals.
-4 (E) Two appointees that represent teachers, 5 recommended by a statewide organization that 6 represents teachers.
-7 (F) Two appointees that represent teachers, 8 recommended by another statewide organization that 9 represents teachers.
-10 (G) Two appointees that represent regional 11 superintendents of schools, recommended by 12 organizations that represent regional superintendents.
-13 (H) Two independent experts selected solely by the 14 State Superintendent.
-15 (I) Two independent experts recommended by public 16 universities in this State.
-17 (J) One member recommended by a statewide 18 organization that represents parents.
-19 (K) Two representatives recommended by collective 20 impact organizations that represent major metropolitan 21 areas or geographic areas in Illinois.
-22 (L) One member from a statewide organization 23 focused on research-based education policy to support 24 a school system that prepares all students for college, 25 a career, and democratic citizenship.
+- (A) Two appointees that represent district superintendents, recommended by a statewide organization that represents district superintendents. - (B) Two appointees that represent school boards, recommended by a statewide organization that represents school boards. - (C) Two appointees from districts that represent school business officials, recommended by a statewide organization that represents school business officials. - (D) Two appointees that represent school principals, recommended by a statewide organization that represents school principals. - (E) Two appointees that represent teachers, recommended by a statewide organization that represents teachers. - (F) Two appointees that represent teachers, recommended by another statewide organization that represents teachers. - (G) Two appointees that represent regional

-(M) One representative from a school district
+- superintendents of schools, recommended by organizations that represent regional superintendents.

-organized under Article 34 of this Code.
+(H) Two independent experts selected solely by the - $\left( \mathrm{H}\right) \ \mathrm{Two} \ \mathrm{independent} \ \mathrm{experts} \ \mathrm{selected} \ \mathrm{solely} \ \mathrm{by} \ \mathrm{the}$ State Superintendent. - (I) Two independent experts recommended by public universities in this State. - (J) One member recommended by a statewide organization that represents parents. - (K) Two representatives recommended by collective impact organizations that represent major metropolitan areas or geographic areas in Illinois. - (L) One member from a statewide organization focused on research-based education policy to support a school system that prepares all students for college, a career, and democratic citizenship. - (M) One representative from a school district organized under Article 34 of this Code.

-The Superintendent shall State ensure that the membership of the Panel includes representatives from school districts and communities reflecting the geographic, socio-economic, racial, and ethnic diversity of this State.
-The State Superintendent shall additionally that the membership of the Panel ensure includes representatives with expertise in bilingual education and special education.
+Superintendent shall ensure The State that the membership of the Panel includes representatives from districts school and communities reflecting the geographic, socio-economic, racial, and ethnic diversity of this State.
+The State Superintendent shall additionally membership of the Panel ensure that the includes representatives with expertise in bilingual education and special education.
 Staff from the State Board shall staff the Panel.

-- (2) In addition to those Panel members appointed by the State Superintendent, 4 members of the General Assembly shall be appointed as follows: one member of the House of Representatives appointed by the Speaker of the House of Representatives, one member of the Senate appointed by the President of the Senate, one member of the House of Representatives appointed by the Minority Leader of the House of Representatives, and one member of the Senate appointed by the Minority Leader of the Senate appointed by the Minority Leader of the Senate.
+- (2) In addition to those Panel members appointed by the State Superintendent, 4 members of the General Assembly shall be appointed as follows: one member of the House of Representatives appointed by the Speaker of the House of Representatives, one member of the Senate appointed by the President of the Senate, one member of the House of Representatives appointed by the Minority Leader of the House of Representatives, and one member of the Senate appointed by the Minority Leader of the Senate.
 There shall be one additional member appointed by the Governor.
-All members appointed by legislative leaders or the Governor shall be non-voting, ex officio members. - (3) On an annual basis, the State Superintendent shall recalibrate the following per pupil elements of the Adequacy Target and applied to the formulas, based on the Panel's study of average expenses as reported in the most
+All members appointed by legislative leaders or the Governor shall be non-voting, ex officio members. - (3) The Panel must study topics at the direction of the General Assembly or State Board of Education, as provided under paragraph (1).
+The Panel may also study the following topics at the direction of the chairperson: - (A) The format and scope of annual spending plans referenced in paragraph (9) of subsection (h) of this Section. - (B) The Comparable Wage Index under this Section. - (C) Maintenance and operations, including capital maintenance and construction costs. - (D) "At-risk student" definition. - (E) Benefits. - (F) Technology. - 26 (G) Local Capacity Target.